getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

   'userKey': "userKey_example", // String | This parameter has been deprecated due to privacy changes.
 Use accountId instead.
 See the migration guide for details.The key of the user.
 For example, admin.
   'username': "username_example" // String | This parameter has been deprecated due to privacy changes.
 Use accountId instead.
 See the migration guide for details.The username of the user.
 For example, admin.
 Required, unless accountId or key is specified.
 };
-apiInstance.cloudidRestApi3UserPropertiesPropertyKeyDelete(cloudid, propertyKey, opts, (error, data, response) => {
+apiInstance.userPropertiesPropertyKeyDelete(cloudid, propertyKey, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {